matt-auckland/uoa-karate-wiki/docs/yakusoku-kumite/index.md

 1. **Attack**: Choke attack (2 hands)

-   **Defense**: As attack comes in fast, throw a hand in the air as a decoy, simultaneously drop your body into koshi-Dachi and as your opponent loses balance take weight on shoulders and throw backward.
+   **Defense**: As attack comes in fast, throw a hand in the air as a decoy, simultaneously drop your body into Koshi-Dachi and as your opponent loses balance take weight on shoulders and throw backward.

    Note: The last two items in this set are recorded as one attack/defence in the IOGKFNZ notes and Reddaway Sensei's notes but I believe this is an erorr and have split them apart.